 At the above mentioned podcast, they say that the buyer should do some mystery shopping and call the target business up at different times.
 It also suggests extracting information from the seller's staff by having a chat with them.
 Apparently, they say, if the buyer builds some rapport with staff, and digs properly, staff will tell him, "it's been really quiet this month" or "they made 3 people redundant last month".

 If you have an NDA, it probably expressly forbids the wannabe buyer speaking with your staff!

 I don't know whether the advice in this podcast is for buyers to violate the NDA or whether it relates to cases where there is no NDA / a poorly worded one, but...

-Ensure your NDA has very clear clauses against the buyer speaking with your staff AND, AND, AND on him getting someone else to speak with your staff on his behalf.
-Be alert to the fact that he may completely violate the NDA and call your staff anyway!
+Ensure your NDA has very clear clauses against the buyer speaking with your staff and remember that these are dodgy characters so add a clause against him getting someone else to speak with your staff on his behalf.
+But be aware that he may completely violate the NDA and call your staff anyway!

 Reminder: never accept an NDA drawn up by the other side, draw up your own NDA.

 When buying a business, the buyer digs deep into your accounts.
 You'll have to share a lot of highly confidential and commercially sensitive information with him.